I’m not sure about you, but here in my neck of the woods, it is H.O.T.

 Because cotton is lightweight, comfortable, and soft – it’s a fave in the Summer.

 However, cotton isn’t always the best at hiding sweat, so just make sure to avoid tight cotton shirts or dresses on a particularly hot day.

 It’s also important to be careful when washing and drying cotton because of its tendency to go from a large to a small.

 Skrinkage can be avoided though by making sure the cotton clothing you buy is pre-washed.

 Six different fabrics you should be wearing this Summer if you want to keep cool in the heat.

 Plus some ideas on how to style them too!

-If you’re looking for some more style inspiration though, come on over to my fun, and FREE Facbeook Group, The Style Society where women from all over the world are sharing the best fashion tips & tricks, outfit ideas, and getting style advice from yours truly.
+If you’re looking for some more style inspiration, come on over to my fun and FREE Facebook Group, The Style Society where women from all over the world are sharing the best fashion tips & tricks, outfit ideas, and getting style advice from yours truly.

 I know you’ll love it!